#1 Home Improvement Retailer

 Harden Your Seedlings

-Harden your seedlings for strong plants.
+Remember to harden your seedlings for best results when they're grown.
 On days above 45 degrees, take your pots or trays of seedlings outside to slowly warm in the shade for two hours, but bring them inside at night.
-A cloudy day will also work well.
-Gradually add more outside time each day, gently introducing your plants to the sun.
+Cloudy days are fine, but no direct sunlight or harsh nighttime chills yet.
 After a week or more of this, you can leave them out overnight if the temps stay above 50 degrees.
-Cover your plants if they're in the ground and a late-season frost sneaks back in.
+Cover your plants if they're in the ground when a late-season frost sneaks back in.

 Transplant Young Plants Into Their New Homes